 By now you know that Salesforce Identity has all that covered.
 But you might not know that with Salesforce Identity, you can offer a few extra goodies to your company’s customers and partners.

-- Customers and partners can use their existing social media accounts, like Facebook or Google, to log in to Salesforce orgs and communities.
+- Customers and partners can use their existing social media accounts, like Facebook or Google, to log in to Salesforce orgs and Experience Cloud sites.
 They don’t have to set up a new account each time.

 - They can easily approve and share access to useful information, like their address and phone number.